stlink-org/stlink/README.md

 Q: At some point I use GDB command `next', and it hangs.

-A: Sometimes when you will try to use GDB `next' command to skip a loop, it will use a rather inefficient single-stepping way of doing that.
+A: Sometimes when you will try to use GDB `next` command to skip a loop, it will use a rather inefficient single-stepping way of doing that.
-Set up a breakpoint manually in that case and do `continue'.
+Set up a breakpoint manually in that case and do `continue`.

 Q: Load command does not work in GDB.